ghfisanotti/recoil/README.md

 ## Pre-requisites:
 - Tested on Raspberry Pi 1B/2B/4B with Raspbian Buster.
 - Raspberry must have I2C enabled, see raspi-config/Interfacing Options/I2C.
+- On the Raspberry, the following lines must be added to the end of /boot/config.txt ` dtparam=i2c1_baudrate=30000 #GHF I2C speed core_freq=250 #GHF I2C clock stability issue
+`
 - GNUplot utility, on the Raspberry:

 `